Brown Not Green supports:

 created to protect Green Belt land around Chesham Bucks

-South Bucks and Chiltern District Council's new Local Plan includes the removal of 60 hectares of agricultural land from Green Belt to the North East of Chesham and initially for building:
+South Bucks and Chiltern District Council's withdrawn Local Plan included the removal of 60 hectares of agricultural land from Green Belt to the North East of Chesham and initially for building:

-This is despite the land being listed as an Asset of Community Value.
+This is despite the land once being listed as an Asset of Community Value.

 Click here for BACKGROUND and HISTORY of the Brown Not Green (BNG) Campaign including video and audio clips